 On the successful completion of this module part students acquire detailed knowledge of hydrochemical cycle of water and aqueous fluids in the lithosphere.
 They learn how to process geochemical data from natural and hydrothermal waters, calculate and interpret their speciation at ambient and elevated temperatures and pressures.
-They are able to construct and evaluate fundamental mineral equilibria, which govern the fluid composition, and interpret dissolution and precipitation mechanisms.
-They learn principles of the mass conservation and fluid transport theory, and are able to construct and calculate simple models of mineral dissolution, precipitation, and flux estimates.
-They acquire working knowledge of mass balancing in altered and metasomatic rocks and can quantitatively evaluate mass changes and element transport in hydrothermal systems.
+They are able to construct and evaluate fundamental mineral equilibria, which govern the composition of natural waters and fluids, and interpret weathering, dissolution and precipitation mechanisms.
+They learn principles of the mass conservation and are able to construct and estimates.
+They acquire working knowledge of mass balancing in altered and metasomatic rocks and can quantitatively evaluate mass changes and element transport in hydrothermal and ore-forming systems.